 Dr. Fialk: The better question is what skills aren’t still being developed.
-Families and communities focus on preparing students academically for college – they know how to write a paper, write for a test, but they don’t know how to navigate on a college campus.
+Families and communities focus on preparing students for life after high school and academically for college – they know how to write a paper, write for a test, but they don’t know how to navigate on a college campus.
 They are like fish out of water, which can be overwhelming.
 SEL in kindergarten is great, but the learning doesn’t stop there.
 Life throws things at you all the time – and we need to keep practicing skills like conflict resolution and communication.

 There is so much debate in K-12 over the finite amount of resources – how do you spend the money?
 When it comes to academics, all of our kids are going to learn.
 That is a given.
-So why not put the resources into helping to prepare them to navigate life in a way that they feel emotionally and socially secure?
+So why not put the resources into helping to prepare students for life after high school and guide them to navigate life in a way that they feel emotionally and socially secure?
 If they don’t feel good mentally or emotionally, they won’t perform well academically anyway.

 MTW: That’s a great point.
 We spend a lot of time and resources to prepare students academically for college, but if we also aren’t preparing them socially or emotionally then how prepared are they, really?
 What skills help students develop independence after high school?